HillaryDanan/abstraction-intelligence/README.md

 - Chain-of-thought prompting should improve stage 3 tasks more than stage 4 tasks
 - LLMs should show mixed compositional generalization — succeeding on some novel compositions, failing on others — reflecting partial but incomplete compositional abstraction

+**Embeddedness and Self/World Distinction**

+- Non-embedded systems should show a ceiling on self-modeling capacity regardless of scale or architecture
+- Removing action-consequence contingency should impair self/world distinction development even when other aspects of experience are preserved
+- AI systems with genuine environmental embeddedness during training should show improved self-modeling capacity compared to non-embedded systems with equivalent parameters and compute
+- Self-modeling capacity in agentic AI should correlate with measures of environmental contingency
+- Development of higher cascade levels (metacognition, Stage 4) should depend on lower levels (body schema, agency); disruption of lower levels should impair higher levels
+- In any system that achieves Stage 4 abstraction, evidence of self/world distinction should be present; Stage 4 without self/world distinction would falsify the foundational claim

 **Architecture and Self-Reference (*e*-Governed Dynamics)**

 - Feedforward architectures will show qualitative limits on tasks requiring self-reference, regardless of scale